• Skip to primary navigation

 Notes

-Note on vanilla bean paste: I love the flavor of vanilla bean paste and the lovely black flecks it leaves in the doughnuts!
-If you don't have vanilla bean paste, you can use one vanilla bean, or you can substitute vanilla extract.
-If you'd like to purchase vanilla bean paste, you can find it [here].
+Note on vanilla bean paste - I love the flavor of vanilla bean paste and the lovely black flecks it leaves in the doughnuts!
+If you don't have vanilla bean paste, you can use one vanilla bean, or you can substitute with an equal measure of vanilla extract.

-Note on doughnut pan: I have two different doughnut pans, and the one that I used for this recipe FAR surpasses the other.
-The wells are a nice size so you don't end up with skimpy doughnuts, and the centers are tall enough that you don't end up with the holes closing up on you as you bake.
-If you're looking to buy a doughnut pan, this is the one: link [here]!
+Note on donut pans - You will need a donut pan for this recipe.
+I've used a few brands, but I've linked to my favorite if you want to check it out.
+The wells are a nice size so you don't end up with skimpy doughnuts, and the centers are tall enough that you don't end up with the holes closing up on you as they bake.

 Nutrition information is provided as a courtesy and is only an estimate.